edx/harprofiler/README.rst

         `haruploader -h`

 run uploader as part of harprofiler:
-    Just make sure that `harstorage_url` is set in the config file, and `harprofiler` will run the uploader after it creates the HARs.
-This will call the `upload_hars` method, using as args the `har_dir` and `harstorage_url` settings provided in the configuration file.
+    Make sure that :code:`harstorage_url` is set in the config file, and :code:`harprofiler` will run the uploader after it creates the HARs.
+This will call the :code:`upload_hars` method, using as args the :code:`har_dir` and :code:`harstorage_url` settings provided in the configuration file.
+If :code:`harstorage_url` is not set, then the uploader will not run."

 error handling:
     * If the requests lib raises an exception, we will leave the file in the folder to be retried later.
 The error will still be logged though.
 These exceptions include the following:

-        * `requests.exceptions.ConnectionError`
+        * :code:`requests.exceptions.ConnectionError`
-        * `requests.exceptions.TooManyRedirects`
+        * :code:`requests.exceptions.TooManyRedirects`
-        * `requests.exceptions.Timeout`
+        * :code:`requests.exceptions.Timeout`
-        * `requests.exceptions.HTTPError`
+        * :code:`requests.exceptions.HTTPError`
-        * `requests.exceptions.URLRequired`
+        * :code:`requests.exceptions.URLRequired`

     * If any other exception is raised while trying to upload the file, the file will be put in another folder, not to be retried.
 In this case, we assume the cause is a poorly formatted HAR file.
-The destination folder is titled `failed_uploads`, and will be automatically created as a subdirectory of the folder that the HAR file was originally located.
+The destination folder is titled :code:`failed_uploads`, and will be automatically created as a subdirectory of the folder that the HAR file was originally located.
-    * If the file is successfully uploaded, it will be moved to a folder titled `completed_uploads`.
+    * If the file is successfully uploaded, it will be moved to a folder titled :code:`completed_uploads`.
 Again, this will be automatically created as a subdirectory of the folder that the HAR file was originally located.